-Lexington, KY - A former doctor in Paintsville, KY., has admitted to his role in a conspiracy that was responsible for illegally distributing more than 25,000 prescription pills in Eastern Kentucky.
+LEXINGTON, KY -A former doctor in Paintsville, Ky., was sentenced to 48 months in prison on Thursday, for his role in a conspiracy that was responsible for illegally distributing more than 25,000 prescription pills in Eastern Kentucky.

 According to court documents, from January 2009 until December 2012, Bofill conspired with Tammy Cantrell and Shelby Lackey, owners of Care More Pain Management, LLC, located in Johnson County, to distribute thousands of Oxycodone pills to patients without a legitimate medical purpose.

-Lackey and Cantrell pled guilty last year to their roles in the conspiracy.
-At the time of their guilty pleas, Cantrell and Lackey were the first pain clinic owners in the Eastern District of Kentucky to have federal convictions for illegally distributing prescription drugs.
-Another doctor at the clinic, Richard Albert, pled guilty in July 2012 to a conspiracy charge and was sentenced to 75 months in prison.
-Albert, Cantrell and Lackey have collectively agreed to forfeit approximately $1.3 million, which represents proceeds from the conspiracy.
+For their part in the conspiracy, Lackey and Cantrell received sentences of 97 and 108 months respectively.
+At the time of their guilty pleas, in April 2013, Cantrell and Lackey were the first pain clinic owners in the Eastern District of Kentucky to have federal convictions for illegally distributing prescription drugs.
+Another doctor at the clinic, Richard Albert, pleaded guilty to a conspiracy charge in July 2012; he was sentenced to 75 months in prison.
+Albert, Cantrell, and Lackey have collectively agreed to forfeit approximately $, 128,206 as proceeds of the conspiracy.

-Kerry B. Harvey, U.S. Attorney for the Eastern District of Kentucky, Robert L. Corso, Special Agent in Charge, DEA, and Jack Conway, Kentucky Attorney General, jointly announced the plea.
+Kerry B. Harvey, U.S. Attorney for the Eastern District of Kentucky; James V. Allen, Acting Special Agent in Charge, DEA; and Jack Conway, Kentucky Attorney General, jointly announced today’s plea.